-‘World’s Sexiest Athlete’ Alica Schmidt Grabs Attention In Burgundy Sports Bra & Skintight Black Leggings
+'World's Sexiest Athlete' Alica Schmidt Grabs Attention In Burgundy Sports Bra & Skintight Black Leggings

 Alica Schmidt showed off her bombshell body in some racy workout gear for her most recent Instagram snap on Thursday.
-The “world’s hottest athlete” was sure to have her fans drooling as she posed seductively for the camera.
+Dubbed the "world's sexiest athlete," she was sure to heat up her page as she posed seductively for the camera.

 In the racy shot, Alica looked smoking hot while rocking a burgundy sports bra.
-The garment included thin straps that showcased her muscled arms and shoulders.
-It also featured a deep neckline that put her abundant cleavage in plain view.
+The garment included thin straps which showcased her sculpted arms and shoulders.
+It also featured a deep neckline which put her cleavage in plain view.

 She added a pair of skintight black leggings to the ensemble as well.
 The pants clung to her long, lean legs and hugged her curvy hips while accentuating her flat tummy and chiseled abs in the process.
 She accessorized her gym look with a small pair of earrings and a bracelet on her wrist.
 She rocked a dainty chain and pendant around her neck and some white sneakers as well.